Dota 2: Gameplay

 The move to the Source 2 engine in 2015 added the "Arcade" feature, which allows for community-created game modes, with the more popular ones having dedicated server hosting by Valve.
 One popular example, known as Dota Auto Chess, had over seven million in-game subscribers by April 2019.
 Owing to its popularity, Valve met with the mod's developers, the Chinese-based Drodo Studio, to discuss directly collaborating on a standalone version.
 However, the two companies were unable to come to an agreement, with them both stating that it was in their best interest to develop their own separate games.
 Valve's version, Dota Underlords, was released in February 2020 and continued to use the Dota setting, while Drodo's game, Auto Chess, was developed using no Dota 2 assets.
+In 2023, Valve requested all Dota 2 custom game creators cease unofficial real-money monetization as these game modes fall under a non-commercial license.
+Some players pointed out that Drodo initially also used such monetization.